gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 not using any DTLS connection ID, then the installation of the new restart key context needs to be done with some care to avoid dropping valid packets.
-After having derived new traffic keys the endpoint installs the traffic key first, and start using it.
-The new restart key is only installed after any old in-flight restart packets have had a chance to be received.
+After having derived new traffic keys the endpoint installs the Traffic DTLS Key Context first, and start using it.
+The new restart DTLS Key Context is only installed after any old in-flight restart packets have had a chance to be received.

 # New Parameter Type {#new-parameter-type}